Many people unnecessarily suffer from seasonal allergies when a few simple remedies can offer a lot of allergy relief:

 There isn’t much scientific evidence to back this one, but there seems to be a lot of anecdotal evidence from people who have tried it.
 (Even Mark Sisson weighed in on the subject here).
 The theory is that consuming local honey from where you live will help your body adapt to the allergens in the environment there.
 This is supposed to work like a natural allergy “shot” and doesn’t seem to have a downside.

-To Use: Consume a teaspoon or more of raw, unprocessed local honey from as close to where you actually live as possible.
+What I do: Consume a teaspoon or more of raw, unprocessed local honey from as close to where you actually live as possible.
 Do this one or more times a day to help relieve symptoms.
 It is often suggested to start this a month or so before allergy season.

 7. Diet Changes